UK Developing Digital Twin to Better Understand Future Energy Systems

 An Emerging Landscape of National Digital Twin Efforts

-As experts have told POWER, perceptions of what constitutes“digital twin” vary widely.
+As experts have told POWER, perceptions of what constitutes a “digital twin” vary widely.
 Within the global power sector, these digital replicas of a complex system (whether existing or of a future installation) can be static, consulting an unchanging data repository, or dynamic, where data is collected in real-time using sensors on the physical installation.
 However, a digital twin can also be used to analyze a simulated system, allowing for the creation of multiple scenarios to better inform operating dynamics.

 The UK project, for example, “will deliver understanding, knowledge, visibility, and applications that are urgently required to facilitate accurate and informed decision-making, risk management, and functions required for effective design and operation of future multi-vector energy systems,” said University of Strathclyde Professor Campbell Booth.
 “It will be used by future system operators to balance supply and demand in a very different future energy system context.”